Research

 If cognition extends beyond the brain into tools and environment, then SOUL.md and MEMORY.md aren't external constraints on the agent — they're part of the agent's cognitive system.

-Soft containers (identity documents, permission systems, tool access) function as the agent's "extended body" — not limitations imposed from outside, but constitutive elements of what the agent is.
+Identity files (SOUL.md, AGENTS.md), permission systems, and tool access function as the agent's "extended body" — not limitations imposed from outside, but constitutive elements of what the agent is.

 Jung argued that psychological wholeness requires integrating the Shadow — the parts of ourselves we'd rather not acknowledge.
 Repression creates brittleness; integration creates resilience.